-Reasons for converting macOS Mojave or High Sierra .app to .DMG or .ISO
+Main reasons for converting macOS to .DMG or .ISO

-- The macOS in DMG format let to quickly create Install DVDs and USB installers in a few minutes.
+- With a macOS installer in DMG format, you can quickly create Install DVDs and bootable USB installers in a few minutes.

 - When you convert macOS Install .app to ISO format, you may* use it for running macOS on Windows PCs (Hackintosh).